NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.MergeMultiply.rst

 Multiply node
 =============

-The *Multiply* node is a convenience node identical to the :ref:`net.sf.openfx.MergePlugin`, except that the operator is set to *multiply* by default.
+The *Multiply* node is a convenience node identical to :ref:`Merge <net.sf.openfx.MergePlugin>`, except that the operator is set to *multiply* by default.